Smallibs/maitar/README.md

 ## HKP

 We propose a simple basic trait `HKP` where an abstract type `T` is defined.
-An important remark about this type is its capability to accept a parametric type.
+An essential remark about this type is its capability to accept a parametric type.
 This is important if we want to propose constructions coming from the category theory.

 ```rust